 The fantasy football playoffs giveth, and the fantasy football playoffs taketh away.
 Some major injuries occurred this weekend to some of the biggest stars in the NFL.
-Between that, some of the highest scoring performances of the year from various players, round 2 of the playoffs is likely in a much different spot than many expected.
+Between that, and some of the highest scoring performances of the year from various players, round 2 of the playoffs is likely in a much different spot than many expected.

 Let’s dive in.